mdozmorov/grdocs/website/misc/Faq.md

 ### * What is the "background" (Step 2)?

-  See [Background](../dbcreator/dbcreatorBackground.md) section.
-In short, the background is the “universe” of all SNPs assessed in a study, from which the SNPs of interest came from.
-Several pre-defined backgrounds are provided,  for *Homo Sapiens* these include:
+See the [Background](../dbcreator/dbcreatorBackground.md) section.
+In short, the background is a “universe” of all SNPs assessed in a study, from which the SNPs of interest came from.
+Several pre-defined background sets are provided, for *Homo Sapiens* these include:

 | Pre-defined background                                                                | When to use                                                                                                                                         |
 |---------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|